MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Find-CsGroup.md

 # Find-CsGroup

 ## SYNOPSIS
-Provide the topic introduction here.
+Use the Find-CsGroup cmdlet to search groups.

 ## SYNTAX